dotfold/jest-manual-mock-react-router/README.md

 So a manual mock of a node_modules package does not work as expected.

-Hopefull my implementation of the manual mocks is just incorrect, in which case I would be happy to help improve the docs for this area.
+Hopefully my implementation of the manual mocks is just incorrect, in which case I would be happy to help improve the docs for this area.